Five Famous Brazilian Sweets You Must Try!

 PAÇOCA

 Paçoca comes from the Tupi word paçoc, which means to crumble or shred.
 In his book História da Alimentação do Brasil (Global Ed.), Luís da Câmara Cascudo explains that paçoca was a type of food prepared with dried meat and manioc flour, crushed together in a wooden mortar.
-According to Câmara Cascudo, one of the most important researchers of Brazilian folklore, paçoca constituted a kind of preserve suitable for travels in the outbacks of Brazil.
+According to Câmara Cascudo, one of the most influential researchers of Brazilian folklore, paçoca constituted a preserve suitable for travels in the outbacks of Brazil.
 An indigenous heritage, paçoca was popularized in the 18th and 19th centuries by the tropeiros, traffickers who roamed the country buying and selling everything, from slaves to clothes.

 BRIGADEIRO